luc-wallace/cluck/README.md

 Current:

 - Variable and function declarations
-- Return, if and do-while statements
+- Return, if, for, while and do-while statements
 - Expressions and precedence
 - Number, char and float literals
 - Binary and unary operators (not all implemented)